CT’s minimum wage increase poses challenges for small business owners

 Connecticut’s minimum wage was $1.25 when Joseph Grimaldi opened the Manchester Tailor Shop in 1964.

-Nevertheless he says the minimum wage is not a livable income now compared to 60 years ago.
+Nevertheless he said the minimum wage is not a livable income now compared to 60 years ago.

 Back then, Grimaldi recalled, he was able to live off the $400 a week the tailor shop would make.
 Now, earning at most $700 a week, Grimaldi said that’s why he still works at 90 years old — it’s not enough to cover all of his expenses.